 In the event that a deadline falls on a weekend or holiday, the revised deadline will be 11:59 pm on the next business day.
 Late or incomplete applications will not be reviewed.

-Grantees in RISCA’s Investments in Arts & Culture category are not eligible to apply for this grant support.
-Investments in Arts & Culture grantees also may not serve as fiscal sponsors for organizations applying for Art Access Grants (AAG).
+Grantees in RISCA’s Investments in Arts & Culture (IAC) program are not eligible to apply for AAG support, but they may serve as fiscal sponsors for organizations applying in the AAG category.

 In order to qualify for AAG support, you must be: